 It is not necessary to check the transmission fluid level.
 A transmission fluid leak is the only reason for fluid loss.
-If a leak occurs, take the vehicle to the dealership service department and have it repaired as soon as possible.
+If a leak occurs, take the vehicle to the dealer/retailer service department and have it repaired as soon as possible.

 There is a special procedure for checking and changing the transmission fluid.
-Because this procedure is difficult, you should have this done at the dealership service department.
-Contact your dealer for additional information or the procedure can be found in the service manual.
-To purchase a service manual, see Service Publications Ordering Information on page 8-14.
+Because this procedure is difficult, you should have this done at the dealer/retailer service department.
+Contact your dealer/retailer for additional information or the procedure can be found in the service manual.
+To purchase a service manual, see Service Publications Ordering Information on page 8-16.